 The approaches used to address the compelling health problems of our times should be based in state-of-the-art science in medicine, public health and the social and behavioural sciences.
 They must also reflect advances in other disciplines such as engineering, data science, systems science, human-computer interaction and communications technologies, in particular if these promise to improve the means by which we both understand the determinants of health and improve health behaviours.
 Innovations in digital health are now emerging on several fronts that demonstrate the utility of methods drawn from these fields.
 This should not surprise anyone who is engaged as a digital citizen in the increasingly smart and connected world in which we now live.
 The smartphone in our pocket, purse or backpack is becoming both an increasingly important window on the potential of digital health and an enabler thereof.
 Thus, the need to consider several implications of these developments and optimally shape them as they go forward.

 The ways in which users engage with digital interventions are changing as fast as the technologies for delivering them, and it is important that our methods of conceptualising and assessing engagement keep pace.
 Early, PC-based digital interventions often replicated a series of therapeutic or coaching ‘sessions’, and engagement was defined simply as completing sufficient sessions to receive the full therapeutic programme.
 However, mobile users of just-in-time adaptive Interventions may just engage briefly at the crucial time-point with precisely the required behaviour change support.
 The ‘effective’ engagement required for behaviour change support is therefore likely to differ depending on the user and their context, and can only be determined by analysing complex patterns of relationships between usage, user experiences and outcomes.
 A challenge for future research into DBCIs is to find the most valid and efficient combinations of methods of measuring engagement with the intervention, both online and offline.
 Technology can provide detailed, unobtrusive assessment of behaviour and its context, while complementary qualitative methods are crucial to fully understand and interpret user experiences.
-These qualitative approaches are central to participatory user-centred design, which is the key to developing engaging and effective DBCIs [16, 17].
+These qualitative approaches are central to participatory user-centred design, which is the key to developing and evaluating DBCIs in order to ensure they are engaging and effective[16, 17].

 With respect to theory, DBCIs provide an unprecedented opportunity to test and advance our understanding of how behaviour changes.
 However, this requires the application of more ‘agile’ science [40].
 This includes designing DBCIs on a modular basis with a clear understanding of which behaviour change techniques [41] constitute that module and how they link to the theoretically postulated mechanisms of action.
 Collaborations between behavioural scientists and computer scientists are enabling theories of change to be specified in precise detail as sets of constructs and specified relationships between them.
 Computational models can define and test not just interactions between modules, mechanisms of action and behaviours, but also how these vary across individuals and populations, settings and time.
 This is spawning a fruitful area of ‘ontology’ development, ontologies being well specified structures for organising knowledge [22].
 By combining this with computational algorithms and Machine Learning, the promise is that we can advance theoretical understanding of behaviour change so that we can answer with confidence the questions put by health practitioners and policy-makers: “What works how well, for whom in what settings for what behaviours & why?” [see 24]